top of page

 Conclusion

-ProfVal does not offer legal advice, but ProfVal can provide a free referral to an immigration attorney with prior EB-1 and/or EB-2 NIW successes.
+As a reminder, no one at ProfVal can offer legal advice, but ProfVal can provide a free referral to an outside immigration attorney with prior EB-1 and/or EB-2 NIW successes.

 RELATED ARTICLES: